MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-classification/includes/4-cost-function-and-gradient-descent.md

-In the previous module, you saw the logistic regression algorithm optimize the number of correctly classified examples.
+In the previous exercise, you saw the logistic regression algorithm optimize the number of correctly classified examples.
 Optimization is achieved by two methods that happen behind the scenes in AI: cost function and gradient descent.

-### Cost function refresher
+## Cost function refresher

 * __Cost__ is our error metric, which we want to get as low as possible.
 * We determine our cost with the __cost function__.
 * Different AI models have different cost functions.

-### Gradient descent
+## Gradient descent

 Gradient descent optimizes the AI models to minimize their cost.
 It is the most widely used optimization algorithm in AI and is used in some form in almost all model training set-ups.
 There are several variations for different applications, but they all use the same core concepts.